top of page

 Education Programs

 The Iroquois Museum is an anthropological museum that uses art to educate and inspire.
-Our collections of contemporary Iroquois art and archeological artifacts open a window on Iroquois culture and society.
+Our collections of contemporary Haudenosaunee art and archeological artifacts open a window on Iroquois culture and society.
 Our programs fulfill the NYS Learning Standards for the Arts, Social Studies, and Language Arts.
 The Museum provides a stimulating object-based learning environment that engages visitors on visual, tactile, and intellectual levels.

-Program fees for craft programs - Cornhusk Dolls, Beadwork, & Clay Pinch Pots:
+Program fees for craft programs - Cornhusk Dolls, Beadwork, & Clay Pinch Pots

 $6 per student per program.